DAGWorks-Inc/hamilton/contrib/docs/docs/README.md

 DAGWorks's Hamilton team.

 ## Navigation
-☝️ Above you'll find a search bar to help you find what you're looking for.
+☝️ Use the search bar above to quickly find dataflows based on keyword search.

-👈 On the left hand you'll have the ability to find _User_ and _DAGWorks_ maintained dataflows.
+👈 On the left hand can find dataflows organized by _User_, _DAGWorks_, and tags.

 ## Usage